denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-services-that-add-layers.md

 +++
 weight = 12
-title = "Services: add layers" description = A system of services can be extended with a Middleware, Service Mesh, Proxies, Shared Database or an Orchestrator which implement cross-cutting concerns.
+title = "Evolutions of Services that add layers" description = A system of services can be extended with a Middleware, Service Mesh, Proxies, Shared Database or an Orchestrator which implement cross-cutting concerns.
 +++

-# Services: add layers
+# Evolutions of Services that add layers

 The most common modifications to a [system of *Services*]({{< relref "../../part-2--basic-metapatterns/services.md" >}}) involve supplementary system\-wide *layers* which compensate for the inability of the *Services* to share anything among themselves:

 - A [*Middleware*]({{< relref "../../part-3--extension-metapatterns/middleware.md" >}}) knows of all the deployed service [instances]({{< relref "../../part-2--basic-metapatterns/shards.md#stateless-pool-instances-replicated-stateless-services-work-queue" >}})\.
 It mediates communication between them and may manage their scaling and failure recovery\.
 - [*Sidecars*]({{< relref "../../part-3--extension-metapatterns/proxy.md#on-the-system-side-sidecar" >}}) \[[DDS]({{< relref "../../part-7--appendices/appendix-b--books-referenced.md#dds" >}})\] of a [*Service Mesh*]({{< relref "../../part-5--implementation-metapatterns/mesh.md#service-mesh" >}}) make a virtual layer of [shared libraries]({{< relref "../../part-6--analytics/comparison-of-architectural-patterns/sharing-functionality-or-data-among-services.md" >}}) for the [*Microservices*]({{< relref "../../part-2--basic-metapatterns/services.md#microservices" >}}) it hosts\.
-- A [*Shared Database*]({{< relref "../../part-3--extension-metapatterns/shared-repository.md#shared-database-integration-database-data-domain-database-of-service-based-architecture" >}}) simplifies the initial phases of development and provides data consistency and [interservice communication]({{< relref "../../part-1--foundations/arranging-communication/shared-data.md" >}})\.
+- A [*Shared Database*]({{< relref "../../part-3--extension-metapatterns/shared-repository.md#shared-database-integration-database-data-domain-database-of-service-based-architecture" >}}) simplifies the initial phases of development and provides data consistency and [interservice communication]({{< relref "../../part-1--foundations-of-software-architecture/arranging-communication/shared-data.md" >}})\.
 - [*Proxies*]({{< relref "../../part-3--extension-metapatterns/proxy.md" >}}) stand between the system and its clients and take care of shared aspects that otherwise would need to be implemented by every service\.
 - An [*Orchestrator*]({{< relref "../../part-3--extension-metapatterns/orchestrator.md" >}}) is the single place for the high\-level logic of every use case\.